eduvpn/documentation/LIMITED_ROUTING.md

 It must be possible to configure an IP/range for a particular user in the management UI.
 Ideally only a "role" needs to be specified where the rest is automated.
 In this case there would be two roles: "DNS servers" and "HTTP servers".
-Selecting one would chose a free IP address in the range and assign that to the user automatically on next connect.
+Selecting one would choose a free IP address in the range and assign that to the user automatically on next connect.